theseanything/jekyll-publish/README.md

 The publish plugin for Jekyll to allow easy push of static site files to web hosting services.
 Currently only AWS S3, but are more comming!

 ## Publish to S3
 The publish command simply pushes all of the HTML, CSS, JS and XML files with the _site folder to a specified S3 bucket.
 The command will "preserve" the folder structure by storing the file with the appropiate object key.
+Set up AWS credentials using AWS Cli configure command or having a default profile in the /.aws/credentials file.

 ## How to use
 Within your _config.yml file add: